JonaCodes/consulting-report-project/README.md

    - Implement your work in this file (of course, I recommend you work modularly; a separate service for your LLM, API, DB, etc...)

+**Bonus**

+- The news API returns a random article for each company each time (which will affect the model's decision)
+- This randomness simulates news staying "fresh"
+- However, some news is "stale" (articles you've seen before) and the data in the DB is fixed
+- As such, to save on tokens you can cache the model's output report when you get the same article title
+  - Why?
+If you get the same article, the model should give the same recommendation - no need to call the LLM again and burn tokens!

+## Pro tip

+Check the data before you begin your actual work!
+In the real world there are almost always discrepancies between the project requirements and the actual real-world data you end up working with.
+Trust me

 ## Result

 **High level report example**
 <img width="989" height="543" alt="image" src="https://github.com/user-attachments/assets/3282f4d9-723b-4520-bdd7-7a70de750e1f" />

 **Detailed report example**
 <img width="989" height="872" alt="image" src="https://github.com/user-attachments/assets/af6abb47-2198-42c7-8b4a-8d7c958c654e" />